-When you are in the filter menu you have the option to click on our criteria tabs to make your filter sets.
+When you are in the filter menu you have the option to click on our criteria tabs add our pre-made screening variables to your personal filter sets.
 For example, you can click on the PRICE tab and select 'Percent from 52 week low'<20%.
 The actual formula for this is:

 (#last#-#l365#)/(#h365#-#l365#)*100<=20.and.#l365#>0